 Creating an STList (Spatial Transcriptomics List)

 In spatialGE, raw and processed data are stored in an STlist (S4 class object).
-The STlist can be created with the function STlist, which can take data using different formats (see here for more info or type ?STlist in the R console).
-In this tutorial we will provide the file paths to the folders created in the previous step.
+As previously mentioned, an STlist can be created with the function STlist, from a variety of data formats (see here for more info or type ?STlist in the R console).
+In this tutorial we will provide the file paths to the folders downloaded in the previous step.

-Once the folders with samples have been created, we can use R to generate the file paths to be passed to the STlist function.
-Assuming that the user created the folder in the computer’s Desktop:
+From the temporary directory, we can use R to generate the file paths to be passed to the STlist function:

 The meta data can be accessed directly from the spatialGE package installed in the computer like so: